A 10-week online training for white allies committed

-If you are deaf or hard-of-hearing and would like to attend the live group discussions and need assistance to make it accessible to you, please let us know at [email protected].
-We will work with you to address your access needs!
+If you are deaf or hard-of-hearing and would like to attend the live Group Sessions and need assistance to make it accessible to you, please let us know at [email protected].

 Please let us know via the Contact Us form.

 We ask that you give what you can according to your income level and wealth privilege - in order for this to be financially accessible for all and financially sustainable for Sandra.